samkit27/Descriptive-Statistics/README.md

 average number of times the customer plans to use the treadmill each week;
 average number of miles the customer expects to walk/run each week;
 and self-rated fitness on an 1-to-5 scale, where 1 is poor shape and 5 is excellent shape.
-Perform descriptive analytics to create a customer profile for each CardioGood Fitness treadmill product line.¶
+Perform descriptive analytics to create a customer profile for each CardioGood Fitness treadmill product line.
->>>>>>> Commit-final